shreyash-chonkie/mastra/voice/openai-realtime-api/README.md

 - `writing`: Emitted when speech is transcribed to text
 - `error`: Emitted when an error occurs

-You can also listen to OpenAI Realtime events by prefixing with 'openAIRealtime:', such as:
+You can also listen to [OpenAI Realtime utility events](https://github.com/openai/openai-realtime-api-beta/tree/main?tab=readme-ov-file#reference-client-utility-events) by prefixing with 'openAIRealtime:', such as:

 - `openAIRealtime:conversation.item.completed`
 - `openAIRealtime:conversation.updated`